-Here’s a fact: In 2018, 121 people fell off Forbes’ “The World’s Billionaires” list.
-Backtrack a bit more, and you realise that over 70% of the names on that list in 1982 were no longer on there by 2014.
+Why do people fall off the Forbes list “the world’s billionaires”?
+Backtrack a bit more, and you realise that over 70% of the names previously on that list are no longer there 20 years later.

-So what went wrong?
+So what goes wrong?
 Possibly nothing.
-But it’s a reminder that staying rich is far more difficult than becoming rich.
+But it’s a reminder that staying rich can be far more difficult than becoming rich in the first place.

 How is that possible, you think?
 Surely people who have money will make more money?